-A solid green bubble on a programming level in CS Discoveries or CS Principles means that the student has indicated they are done with the given level.
+A solid green bubble on a programming level in CS Discoveries, CS Principles, or CSA courses means that the student has indicated they are done with the given level.

 In these courses, we strive to give students an opportunity to express their creativity and think outside the box, so we are less prescriptive for how students complete a level.
 For example, we may ask the student to draw a square on the screen, but might not care if it’s a specific size or color.
 This means that different students can have completely different and valid solutions for the same programming level, and makes it very difficult for us to automatically validate students’ work.

-Do you do any auto-validation of student work in CSD and CSP?
+Do you do any auto-validation of student work in CSD/P/A?

 NOTE: we define a 'code change' as any change to the text in a level's code editor.
 Adding or removing whitespace (spaces, tabs, newlines, etc) is not considered a code change, but adding or removing comments is considered a code change.
 Changes to images, assets, or design mode elements (App Lab) are also not considered code changes.
 Levels where no code is expected to change have had this functionality disabled.